-- 1st round: all the scores sent by the participants are reviewed by the first technical committee; those satisfying all the requirements are sent to the jury of the 1st round which then selects up to 10 best scores for the final concert.
+- 1st round: all scores are sent in by the participants; those satisfying all the requirements are sent to the jury of the 1st round which then selects up to 10 best scores for the final concert.
 The results of the 1st round are sent to each contestant by e-mail and announced on the website www.futuresymphony.lt by July 20th 2020 (date inclusive).

 - The period between the rounds: participants selected for the 2nd round must submit the instrumental parts by August 5th (date inclusive).
 All submitted parts will be reviewed by the technical committee.
 If the committee evaluates that the composition contains parts technically impossible to perform, they will be cut out.

 - 2nd round: during the final concert the compositions of the 2nd round will be performed by Future Symphony Orchestra (FSO).
 The 2nd round jury will evaluate and award the authors of the best compositions at the end of the concert.